giuliodondi/kOS-ShuttleEntrySim/README.md

 You need to place two Stock A.I.R.B.R.A.K.E.S. re-scaled up to 200% to control airspeed during landing.
 The split rudder is utterly useless.
 They must be Stock A.I.R.B.R.A.K.E.S. and nothing else, otherwise you will need to dig into the script and tell it to look for whatever part you want.
 Place them either on the sides of the OMS pods or on the sides of the Engine block.
 Place them on the surface, do not tuck them inside or KSP will prevent them from deploying.
 Do not put them on the tail or on the wings or you will introduce a pitching moment.

-Make sure to add these A.I.R.B.R.A.K.E.S. to the brakes Action Group.
+**Don't add these A.I.R.B.R.A.K.E.S. to the brakes Action Group**, the program deals with airbrakes independently of wheel brakes.

 ## Setting up the script config files and runways